nickandbro/chatGPT_Vision_To_Coords/README.md

 ## Example

-"I spy with my little eye something that is spooky"
+User: "I spy with my little eye something that is spooky"

 ![whole image](images/ispy.png)

-"I've identified section 4 as having a skeleton in it"
+Assistant: "I've identified section 4 as having a skeleton in it"

 ![sections of image](images/ss1.png)

-"With this image of section 4 where is the skeleton?"
+User: "With this image of section 4 where is the skeleton?"

 ![sub section divided](images/ss2.png)

-"Section 5"
+Assistant: "Section 5"

 ![red outline on skeleton](images/ss3.png)